-The Medical Radiation Sciences (MRS) Program is a full-time academic program that provides learning opportunities for students to achieve the competency required of an entry-level professional.
+The Medical Radiation Sciences Program is a full-time academic program that provides educational opportunities for learners to achieve the competency required of an entry-level professional.
 Competence is demonstrated by completing required performance assessment tasks such as assignments, examinations, and practical assessments, in both the didactic and clinical settings.
 Attendance is required throughout each semester unless extraordinary circumstances present themselves.

-Students are strongly encouraged to avoid scheduling vacations, weddings, or other social activities or commitments during term and exam time that will require them to miss part of their academic program.
-If a student chooses to miss any academic activities, including attendance at the clinical placement, it is entirely the student's responsibility to remain current with the course curriculum and ensure a thorough understanding of the material delivered to date.
+Learners are strongly encouraged to avoid scheduling vacations, weddings, work commitments or other social activities or commitments during term and exam time that will require them to miss part of their academic program.
+If a learner chooses to miss any academic activities, including attendance at the clinical placement, it is entirely the learner's responsibility to remain current with the course curriculum and ensure a thorough understanding of the material delivered to date.

 Attendance in laboratory sessions, compulsory evaluations (see Rules for the Conduct of Examinations for description), and clinical courses are mandatory.
-While the MRS Program will make reasonable alternate arrangements to teach and assess activities missed due to illness or unavoidable external circumstances, it cannot normally reschedule activities or grant exemptions for academic activities that students miss through their own choice.
-Students who choose to miss graded assessments or laboratory sessions will be subject to academic penalties.
+While the MRS Program will make reasonable alternate arrangements to teach and assess activities missed due to illness or unavoidable external circumstances, it cannot normally reschedule activities or grant exemptions for academic activities that learners miss through their own choice.
+Learners who choose to miss graded assessments or laboratory sessions will be subject to academic penalties.

-The U of T verification of Student Illness or Injury Form may be required or requested as documentation to support absences.
+The U of T Verification of Student Illness or Injury form may be required or requested as documentation to support absences.
 A licensed practitioner must complete the form (see form for specifics).
-The completion of this form may result in costs to the student.
-The U of T Verification of Student Illness or Injury Form can be obtained from the MRS Central Hub on Michener's Blackboard.
+The completion of this form may result in costs to the learner.
+The U of T Verification of Student Illness or Injury form can be obtained from the MRS Central Hub on Michener's Blackboard.